Chapter I: Requiem Aeternam - First Instalment

 —Please! —he begs in desperation—.
 This is not a way out!
 You will only cause everything to happen again!
 This won’t bring back your father or my sister!

-—This is how it should be, Constantine.
+—This is how it should be, Constantine. —I say to him with tears in my eyes—.
 The feeling of being stuck in this same moment back and forth haunts me.
 Now, all cycles must be closed.
 I created you, and I'll destroy you.
 I extolled you, and I'll humiliate you.
 I gave to you, and I will strip you.
 Can't live with you.
 Can't live without you.

 I say those last words to Constantine as I prepare for a theatrical reckoning.
 He's imprisoned without escape.

 Between my arms.